Thanood/prototyper/README.md

 # prototyper
-aurelia web app mimicking Monterey.
+aurelia electron app mimicking Monterey.
 Used for rapid prototyping of Monterey features.